Food challenges that put your resolve to the test

 Image credit: @jrnzz_

-Finishing a modestly-sized plate of spaghetti in 10 minutes seems pretty easy, but the Level 18 Spaghetti From Hell ($26++) at Southwest Tavern is an exception.
+Finishing a modestly-sized plate of spaghetti in 10 minutes seems pretty easy.
+The Level 18 Spaghetti From Hell ($26++) at Southwest Tavern is an exception.
 Despite its unassuming facade, this pasta is so spicy that you have to sign an indemnity form to even attempt the challenge.
-And according to articles circulating online, it has landed at least five people in hospital.
-We aren’t sure how legit this statement is, but we are def’ wary.
+And it has landed at least five people in hospital.

 A medley of ghost peppers, chilli padi and chilli flakes is what creates that mind-boggling heat.
 Unlike our other entries, completing this plate doesn’t entitle you to a free meal.
 But battle through the pain and you’ll be granted two free towers of Heineken beer and a $100 voucher for your next visit.
 We aren’t too sure if those rewards are worth completely decimating your gastrointestinal tract though.